pradeepkumardevoorsangappa/ImageBasedVisualServoing_UR5e/README.md

-# ImageBasedVisualServoing with Industrial Manipulator UR5e
+# ImageBasedVisualServoing with YOLO V5 object detection for Industrial Manipulator UR5e

 This github repository includes the Vision Algorithm files inside the Yolo_Implementation folder and various methods of controling the UR5e Robot inside YOLO-V5 folder.